realityexpander/How_to_program_from_ground_up/13-Conclusion.md

 ## Programming Paradigms are Just Different Styles to Structure and Organize Software
   - The different paradigms are not better or worse than each other, they are just different styles to structure the state and behavior of software to provide a solution.
-  - Paradigms are not independent, Different paradigms can be combined together to create a program that is easier to understand and maintain.
+  - Paradigms are not independent, Different paradigms can be combined to create a program that is easier to understand and maintain.
   - Paradigms are not frozen and are constantly evolving as new ideas are added to the software development methods to make creating software easier and more effective.
   - Each paradigm has their own trade-offs and costs that must be considered when